 With data on users’ profiles and behaviors, hot products and categories, pricing and product delivery, the information detailed hereafter provides extensive background for the people interested in e-commerce in Malaysia.
 Through infographics on the market and videos with tips for companies involved in the industry, many aspects of the online Malaysian shopping market are covered.

 This first graphic shows the different actors in each category of e-commerce in Malaysia.
 Though the landscape is dominated by just a few players, as detailed in the top e-commerce sites of Malaysia, here is a detailed list of most platforms as well as services providers in the Malaysian e-commerce market, created by ecommerceiq.

-To provide further information on consumers behaviors in e-commerce in Malaysia, the online shopping website 11street has compiled a series of useful numbers, insights and trends in a series of beautiful infographics.
+To provide further information on consumer behaviors in e-commerce in Malaysia, the online shopping website 11street has compiled a series of useful numbers, insights, and trends in a series of beautiful infographics.
 Here are some highlights from these infographics.

 Malaysian online shoppers’ profiles

 - Men tend to shop online more than women